 - transfusion reaction

-Pregnancy can cause complications that harm the kidneys:
+Pregnancy can also cause complications that harm the kidneys, including placenta previa and placenta abruption.

-Chances of acquiring acute renal failure are greater if you are elderly or have the following long-term health problems:
+The chances of acquiring acute kidney failure are greater if you’re an older person or if you have any of the following long-term health problems:

 - kidney disease